Contrast-Security-OSS/docs/content/admin/policy_mgmt/SecurityControls.md

 <a href="assets/images/SecurityControlOptionDialog.png" rel="lightbox" title="Option To Create A Security Control Within The Context Of Status Marking"><img class="thumbnail" src="assets/images/SecurityControlOptionDialog.png"/></a>

->**NOTE:** In both vulnerability contexts, the **Add Security Control** dialog will give you the option to immediately create another control from your current location, rather than having to navigate back to **Policy Management**.
+>**Note:** In both vulnerability contexts, the **Add Security Control** dialog will give you the option to immediately create another control from your current location, rather than having to navigate back to **Policy Management**.

 ## API Guidelines